 This species is commonly found in tropical and subtropical regions and can also cause oral myiasis.
 It typically infests decaying tissues and can lead to severe complications if not treated promptly.

-This type of infestation occurs when larvae infest already necrotic or infected tissue, often exacerbating existing health issues.
-It is crucial to address the underlying conditions to prevent this type of infestation.
+Secondary myiasis occurs when larvae infest necrotic or infected tissue, often exacerbating health issues.
+Addressing the underlying conditions is crucial to preventing this type of infestation.

-Recognising mouth larva or oral myiasis at an early stage is vital for timely treatment.
-Oral myiasis is a condition where fly larvae infest the human mouth.
+Recognising mouth larva or oral myiasis early is vital for timely treatment.
 Here are some early indicators to watch out for:

 - Swelling and Redness: You might notice inflammation in the affected area of the mouth.
-The inflammation can be localized to a specific spot or spread more broadly depending on the extent of the infestation.
+The inflammation can be localised to a specific spot or spread more broadly, depending on the extent of the infestation.

 - Discomfort: The patients often report a sensation of discomfort or pain.